Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1

-Where $\mathbf{I}$ is the intensity projected on the spherical harmonics basis, and $J^x,J^y,J^z$ are constant matrices of size $(n+1)^2 \times (n+1)^2$.
-They are defined in appendix \ref{appendixA}.
+where $J^x,J^y,J^z$ are constant matrices of size $(n+1)^2 \times (n+1)^2$ defined in appendix \ref{appendixA}.
 This is a very convenient notation since these matrices are constant and only need to be computed once at the beginning of a simulation run.
-However, they are very sparse despite being quite large, which can take a lot of memory space.
-The simplicity of the closure equation being a simple truncation means this method is very sensitive to sharp discontinuities, which make it oscillate.
-On top of that, it isn't based on a physical entropy like $\rm M_1$ is, and thus doesn't guarantee the positivity of the system, which we will delve deeper into these issues in subsection \ref{subsection:chemistry} and \ref{subsection:Non-iso}.
+However, they are sparse despite being quite large, which can take a lot of memory space.
+The simplicity of the closure equation being a simple truncation means this method may be sensitive to strong anisotropy in the radiation field as well as fast time-varying sources, which can create oscillations.
+On top of that, it isn't based on a physical entropy like $\rm M_1$ is, and thus doesn't guarantee the positivity of the photon density, which we will delve deeper into in subsections \ref{subsection:chemistry} and \ref{subsection:Non-iso}.